Most interesting landmarks of Guernsey

 Described landmarks of Guernsey

-The Bailiwick of Guernsey includes not just Guernsey but also Alderney, Sark and several more islands form the British Crown Dependency, located close to French coast.
+The Bailiwick of Guernsey includes not just Guernsey but also Alderney, Sark, and several more islands constitute the British Crown Dependency, located close to the French coast.

 These small islands offer breathtaking scenery, interesting local history, and traditions.
 Highlights include a rich archaeological heritage, Castle Cornet, amazing scenery of Sark island and other islands.